I.B. + M.A. DE LANDE LONG

 CLTU Randomisation

-The CCSDS Recommendations define an option for randomisation of the data in each Communications Link Transmission Unit (CLTU).
+The standards define an option for randomisation of the data in each CLTU.
 The Telecommand Encoder Shell and Telecommand Decoder Shell support three alternatives for CLTU randomisation.
 It is a run-time configuration option.
-The three alternatives are:

 CLTU Tail Sequences

-Every Communications Link Transmission Unit (CLTU) has a tail sequence.
-The Telecommand Encoder Shell and Telecommand Decoder Shell support three alternatives for the CLTU tail sequence.
+Every CLTU has a tail sequence.
+The Telecommand Encoder Shell and Telecommand Decoder Shell support three alternatives for the tail sequence.
 It is a run-time configuration option.
-The three alternatives are:

-The Telecommand Encoder Shell and Telecommand Decoder Shell support ESA Telecommand Authentication as an optional extra.
+The Telecommand Encoder Shell and Telecommand Decoder Shell have optional extras to support: